E-namBans/E-namBans/README.md

-## Hi there 👋 I am Enam Bansah, a passionate Front-End Developer with skills in HTML, CSS, JavaScript, Python, and Flutter.
+## Hi there 👋 I am Enam Bansah, a passionate Front-End Developer with skills in HTML, CSS, JavaScript.

 ## About Me
 I hold a BSc in Medical Biochemistry and Molecular Biology, and my journey into programming began as a personal interest.
 As a self-taught developer, I’ve immersed myself in the world of coding and constantly strive to improve my skills.
 In addition to web development, I have developed a keen interest in ethical hacking and am gaining hands-on experience using Linux for security and penetration testing.